MegaPortal/closevector-nextjs-demo/README.md

 ## How to Use

+### Getting CloseVector Access Key

+If you want to use the embedding API provided by CloseVector, as demonstrated in this demo, you need to obtain an access key from [CloseVector](https://closevector.getmegaportal.com/).

+Alternatively, you can implement your own embedding using the OpenAI API by extending the class [CloseVectorEmbeddings](https://closevector-docs.getmegaportal.com/docs/api/closevector-web#closevectorembeddings) and passing it to `useCloseVectorManager`.

+### Deploying

 You can choose from one of the following two methods to use this repository:

 ### One-Click Deploy